PE and Sport Premium

 Overall approaches to effective practice

-This year we have continued to employ our locality PE specialist, Mrs. Billington, to support our teachers in the planning and delivery of high quality school curriculum PE.
+This year we continue to employ our locality PE specialist, Mrs. Billington, to support our teachers in the planning and delivery of high quality school curriculum PE.
 This team-teaching approach is focussed on areas that they need to develop.

 In addition to the structure of lessons and effective use of equipment, support will be used to develop differentiation and assessment.
 The current intended outcomes are: